bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

 ![](images/kendra-cde.drawio.png)

-Step 1 : Export your sample web pages into following files
+Step 1 : Export your sample web pages into following file for example

-- quarantine-isolation.txt --> This will have main text (example description which you want to index)
-- quarantine-isolation.txt.metadata.json --> This will have the meta data attributes which you want to export and associate with your document.
+- quarantine-isolation.json --> This will have have all required fields needed for indexing

-Step 2 : Create following folders in your sample S3 bucket and upload the files as directed below
+Step 2 : Create two S3 buckets, one for keeping the original exported files under 'documents/' folder and one empty S3 bucket for pre-extraction purpose.

-- **data/** : This will have main text (example *description* which you want to index e.g. *quarantine-isolation.txt*
+- **First S3 bucket (Source) : documents/** : This will orginal document on which pre-extraction process will happen e.g. *quarantine-isolation.json*
-- **metadata/data/** : This will have the meta data attributes which you want to export and associate with your document. e.g. *quarantine-isolation.txt.metadata.json*
+- **First S3 bucket (Pre-Extraction) : Empty with no folders**:

 Step 3 : Do the following in Amazon Kendra

+* Create Lambda function for the pre-extractor
 * Create Kendra index.
-* Create Datasource using S3 bucket as source and pointing to data and metadata folders.
+* Create Datasource using source S3 bucket.
 Reference : [Getting started with an Amazon S3 data source (console)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-s3.html)
 * Use the console or the [UpdateIndex API](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateIndex.html) to create the index fields.
 The supported field types are date, long, string, and string list.
 Reference : [Creating custom document attributes](https://docs.aws.amazon.com/kendra/latest/dg/custom-attributes.html)
+* Add document enrichment configurations
 * Sync the content

-Once all the steps are done and verified, you can search your content.
+Once all the steps are done and verified, you can search & verify your content.

 ## Getting Started